Gamesright

 Web analysis, monitoring and optimization

-Web analysis (also known as "reach measurement") is used to evaluate the flow of visitors to our online offering and can include behavior, interests or demographic information about visitors, such as age or gender, as pseudonymous values.
-With the help of reach analysis, we can, for example, identify at what time our online offering or its functions or content are most frequently used or invite reuse.
-We can also understand which areas require optimization.
+Web analytics (also known as "reach measurement") is used to evaluate visitor traffic to our online offering and may include behavior, interests, or demographic information about visitors, such as age or gender, as pseudonymous values.
+Reach analysis allows us to determine, for example, when our online offering or its functions or content are most frequently used or encourage reuse.
+Likewise, we can understand which areas require optimization.

-In addition to web analysis, we can also use testing procedures to test and optimize, for example, different versions of our online offering or its components.
+In addition to web analysis, we can also use testing procedures to, for example, test and optimize different versions of our online offering or its components.

-Unless otherwise stated below, profiles, i.e. data summarized for a usage process, can be created for these purposes and information can be stored in a browser or in a device and read from it.
-The information collected includes in particular websites visited and elements used there as well as technical information such as the browser used, the computer system used and information on usage times.
-If users have consented to us or the providers of the services we use collecting their location data, location data can also be processed.
+Unless otherwise stated below, profiles, i.e., data summarized for a usage process, may be created for these purposes, and information may be stored in a browser or on a device and read from it.
+The information collected includes, in particular, websites visited and elements used there, as well as technical information such as the browser used, the computer system used, and information on usage times.
+If users have consented to the collection of their location data by us or by the providers of the services we use, location data may also be processed.

-The IP addresses of the users are also stored.
-However, we use an IP masking process (i.e. pseudonymization by shortening the IP address) to protect users.
-In general, no clear user data (such as email addresses or names) is stored as part of web analysis, A/B testing and optimization, but rather pseudonyms.
-This means that neither we nor the providers of the software used know the actual identity of the users, only the information stored in their profiles for the purposes of the respective processes.
+Users' IP addresses are also stored.
+However, we use an IP masking process (i.e., pseudonymization by shortening the IP address) to protect users.
+Generally, no real user data (such as email addresses or names) is stored for web analysis, A/B testing, and optimization; instead, pseudonyms are used.
+This means that neither we nor the providers of the software used know the actual identity of the users, but only the information stored in their profiles for the purposes of the respective processes.

 • Affected people: Users (e.g. website visitors, users of online services).